 - Bond Villain Stupidity: Displayed by Dr Agon in High Moon.

-- Clip Show: The last episode, Birds of a Feather, which has the villains recalling how they've tried and failed to defeat the Paradox.
+- Clip Show: The last episode of Series 1, Birds of a Feather, which has the villains recalling how they've tried and failed to defeat the Paradox.

 - Deadpan Snarker: Captain Thrice's Walking Stick, which was given life on Captain Thrice's previous trip to Lavender Castle.

 - Deus ex Machina: Lavender Castle itself sometimes saves the crew from otherwise inescapable situations.

 - Eyes Do Not Belong There: Captain Thrice has a third eye on his nose.

 - "Freaky Friday" Flip: Brought about by a cosmic cloud in Cloud of Chaos.

 - Genius Loci: Lavender Castle might be one of these.

 - Instrument of Murder: Dr Agon uses a laser trumpet in the first episode.